A mental health care plan is a plan for people with a mental disorder. If you have a disorder, your doctor can write out this plan.

 A mental health care plan is available to you if you have a mental disorder that has been diagnosed by a doctor.

-There are a wide range of disorders such as:
+There is a wide range of disorders such as:

 - schizophrenia and